MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/use-the-setup-wizard-to-install-sites.md

     > [!NOTE]
     >  This step only applies when you install a primary site.
 If you are installing a central administration site, skip this step.

 16. On the **Site System Roles** page, choose whether to install a management point or distribution point.
-For each role you choose to have installed by Setup:
+For each role, you choose to have installed by Setup:

     -   You must enter the **FQDN** for the computer that will host the role and choose the client connection method that server will support (HTTP or HTTPS).